Internal working model of attachment: Function

 There are several hypothesized functions of an internal working model of attachment, both in terms of its evolutionary origins and inherent functioning.

 Bowlby proposed that proximity-seeking behaviour evolved out of selection pressure.
 In the context of survival, a healthy internal working model helps the infant to maintain proximity to their caregiver in the face of threat or danger.
 This is especially important for species with prolonged periods of development, like humans.
 Due to the relative immaturity of the infant at birth, offspring that manages to maintain a close relationship to their caregiver by seeking their proximity has a survival advantage.
 A close emotional bond to the caregiver is therefore crucial for protection from physical harm, and thus the internal working model mediates attachment.
 This regulation is enforced via a motivational-behaviour system, motivating both infant and caregiver to seek proximity.
 Specifically, caregiving is regulated by behavioural processes complementary to the infant’s proximity-seeking, e.g. the baby smiles, the adult feels reward as a result.

 Having an adequate internal model or representation of the self and the caregiver also serves the adaptive function of ensuring appropriate interpretation and prediction of, as well as response to the environment.
 Craik especially emphasized that those organisms that are capable of forming complex internal working models have higher chances of survival.
 The better the internal working model can simulate reality, the better the individual’s capacity to plan and respond.
 According to Bowlby, individuals form both models of the world and the self within it.
 These models, initially the product of specific experiences of reality, then aid future attention to and perception and interpretation of the world, which in turn creates certain expectations about possible future events, allowing foresightful and appropriate behaviour.
 Hence, having adequate representations of the self and caregivers serves an adaptive function.
+Infants absorb all sorts of complex social-emotional information from the social interactions that they observe.
+They notice the helpful and hindering behaviours of one person to another.
+From these observations they develop expectations of how two characters should behave, known as a "secure base script."
+These scripts provide as a template of how attachment related events should unfold and they are the building blocks of ones internal working models.